cabo/kramdown-rfc/README.md

 `fold[columns][left[spaces]][dry][hard]`:

 * `columns`: target fold column; omitted or `0` uses the default of 69.
-* `left`: use a fixed continuation indentation; `left` without a number means zero spaces, and `left4` means four spaces.
+* `left`: instead of aligning continuation lines to the right, use a fixed continuation indentation; `left` without a number means zero spaces, and `left4` means four spaces.
 * `dry`: use the plain RFC 8792 notice instead of padding it with `=` characters.
-* `hard`: fold at the requested column.
+* `hard`: fold at the requested column unconditionally.
 Without this option, folding may move the break earlier when the requested column falls within a sequence of letters, digits, or `_`, so that the sequence stays intact.

 (0.x:) A page break can be forced by adding a horizontal rule (`----`, note that this creates ugly blank space in some HTML converters).